Finding the Best Vlogging Camera for Me: Where Do I Start?

 The following cameras are definitely on the top of the food chain of vlogging cameras.
 These are the ones you are looking for if you want to invest a lot of money in getting the best quality possible.

 The main reason is that its autofocus is much better than its competition at the same price range.
-It also has a good dynamic range that allows you to record either in low light or in incandescent light.
-The main reason for its price is its high quality video image in most lighting situations.
+It also has a good dynamic range —pretty close to matching a professional camera— that allows you to record in situations with a lot of contrast.
+These two aspects are the main reason for its higher price.

-Finally, something that isn’t common with Canon is good battery life.
-The Canon EOS 70D is one of the few cameras from canon with fair battery life for long recording sessions (920 shots).
+Finally, something that isn’t common for Canon is good battery life.
+The Canon EOS 80D is one of the few cameras from the company with fair battery life for long recording sessions (960 shots).

-All this make it a common camera between vloggers with good budget.
+All this make it a common camera between vloggers with a considerable budget.

 - Made specifically for video